-Never allow a tenant to move into your property until the Assured Shorthold Tenancy Agreement is signed.
+Never allow a tenant to move into your property until the Assured Shorthold Tenancy Agreement is agreed to and signed.

 3] Keep an original copy

-Hold an AST with their original signatures (i.e. not photocopies, or a faxed or scanned copy).
+Hold a copy of the tenancy agreement with your tenants original signatures (i.e. not photocopies, or a faxed or scanned copy).
 Your tenant should also keep a copy with original signatures.

-Ensure that the Tenancy Agreement you use is valid and legal.
-A lot of agreements are sourced from unreliable vendors, which aren’t completely legal.
+Ensure that the Tenancy Agreement you use is valid.
+A lot of agreements are sourced from unreliable vendors, which contain clauses that aren’t even legally enforceable.

 5] Statutory rights

-None of the tenant’s statutory rights can be revoked or conflicted with, even if stated in the AST.
+None of the tenant’s statutory rights can be revoked or conflicted with, even if stated in the tenancy agreement.

 6] Minimal length of contract